Funnel Cake

 - Combine the flour, sugar, milk, and eggs in a mixing bowl and whisk together until smooth.

-- Add two inches of oil into a deep pot.
-Once the oil is hot, drizzle the batter into it in a swirly funnel cake shape.
+- Add two inches of oil to a deep pot or Dutch oven.
+Once the oil is hot (aim for 375°F), drizzle the batter into it in a swirly funnel cake shape.
 Depending on the pot, you may be able to make 2-3 funnel cakes.

 - Cook the funnel cakes for 1-2 minutes, or until golden brown and crispy.
-Place them on a paper towel to soak up excess oil.
+Place the cooked funnel cakes on a wire rack as you use up the remaining batter.
 Sprinkle with powdered sugar.

 Notes